How hard is A-Level Further Maths when compared to GCSE?

 What is GCSE Further Mathematics?

-GCSE Further Mathematics is a subject that is taken by students who want to study mathematics in the future.
-It will include subjects like numbers, statistics, algebra, probability, ratios, etc. The curriculum of this subject is created in such a manner so that your concepts are cleared to an advanced level.
+GCSE Further Mathematics is a hard subject that is taken by students who want to study mathematics in the future.
+It will include subjects like numbers, statistics, algebra, probability, ratios, etc and will give you only one GCSE.
+The curriculum of this subject is created in such a manner so that your concepts are cleared to an advanced level.
 You will be studying various advanced skills that will help you to prepare for your A-level further mathematics.
 If you want, you can use Photomath for a better understanding.
+After completing your GCSEs in year 11, you will have to sit for A-levels.

 How hard is A-Level Further Maths when compared to GCSE?

 As mentioned above, the curriculum of GCSE further mathematics helps you to study A-level further mathematics.
 This means that A-level further mathematics is much harder than the GCSE.
+It will become harder if you are sitting for them privately.
 The GCSE curriculum is a base that will help you to get prepared for the A-level further mathematics.
 You need to study less for your GCSE exam when compared to your A-levels.
-However, you must know the difference between the A-levels and GCSEs.

-When you are studying for your GCSEs your teachers will be there for you till your last movement whereas this is not the scenario for A-levels.
+When you are studying for your GCSEs your teachers will be there for you till your last movement whereas this is not the scenario for A-levels or sixth form which were a part of further education.
 This is the reason you may find more difficulty in your A-level further math when compared to your GCSE further math.
 Further maths is of course a tough choice and thus you can always think of choosing A-level business studies if you want to enter a business or corporate world.
+However, earlier there was a subject known as general science which was much easier than the other A-levels including A-level maths and further maths.

 What is the difference between the type of questions in both A-level and GCSE further math?